- Starter

 tab.
 Copy and paste the following JavaScript code into the After Extract

 field.
-We will be using JavaScript to map the fields in the source X12 message to the fields in the destination JSON file.
+We will use JavaScript to map the fields in the source X12 message to the fields in the destination JSON file.
 The technique is explained in the following article.
 IMPORTANT: Notice that values for all fields in the JSON are populated using SQL running on the dataset created by parsing the source X12 message.

 // create a staging dataset